SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 wave and is usually referred to as a continuous wave (CW) signal.
 A basic signal source produces sine waves.
 Ideally, the sine wave is perfect.
 In the frequency domain, it is viewed as a single line at some specified frequency.

-**Continuous Wave Mode (Non-Modulation) in Single Tone Mode (Center frequency -2.5 MHz)**:
+**Continuous Wave Mode (Non-Modulation) in Single Tone Mode (Center Frequency -2.5 MHz)**:
 The DUT transmits a spectrum that is generated at -2.5 MHz from the center frequency of the channel selected.
 Some amount of carrier leakage will be seen at Center Frequency.
-For example, for 2412 MHz the output will be seen at 2409.5 MHz.
+For example, for 2412 MHz, the output will be seen at 2409.5 MHz.

-**Continuous Wave Mode (Non-Modulation) in Single Tone Mode (Center frequency +5 MHz)**:
+**Continuous Wave Mode (Non-Modulation) in Single Tone Mode (Center Frequency +5 MHz)**:
 The DUT transmits a spectrum that is generated at 5 MHz from the center frequency of the channel selected.
 Some amount of carrier leakage will be seen at Center Frequency.
-For example, for 2412 MHz the output will be seen at 2417 MHz.
+For example, for 2412 MHz, the output will be seen at 2417 MHz.

 >**Note**
 >
 >1.
-Before starting CW mode, it is required to start Continuous mode with >power and channel values which is intended to be used
+Before starting CW mode, it is required to start Continuous mode with power and channel values, which are intended to be used
 >in CW mode as follows:
 >
 >    a.
-Start Continuous mode with intended power value and channel value; >pass any valid values for rate and length.
+Start Continuous mode with intended power value and channel value; pass any valid values for rate and length.
 >
 >    b.
 Stop Continuous mode.
 >